+Imagine Released September 9, 1971.
 EMI Records released a digital remaster of the 1971 album “Imagine” (by John Lennon) in 2010.
 The album contains the famous song “Imagine” which is used in the film “The Killing Fields”, but Michael Jackson’s Man in the Mirror is a better place to start if we want to change… Read More I took “Imagine” one way back in the day and another more recently

+Can’t Buy a Thrill Released November 1972.
 Written by Donald Fagen and Walter Becker.
 The vocals are by Fagen, Becker, David Palmer, and Jim Hodder.
 Donald Fagen also played piano, electric piano and the plastic organ, Walker Becker played electric bass guitar, and Jim Hodder played drums and percussion, with Jeff Baxter (guitar) and Danny… Read More Promised much but failed to deliver in huge doses.
 This was just last year.

 Listening post for October 15-October 22.
 1972.
 1982.
 1992.
 2002.
 2012.
 October 14-20, 2022.
 Good music which I feel I don’t have the patience for and instinctive music which compromises my principles and becomes suffocating.

 The week’s music.
 September 6—September 13.
 1972, 1982, 1992, 2002, 2012, 2022.
 Nothing made a strong impression.
 One stood above the rest, then opened the mouth to sing.
 Some you either like or you don’t.
 It is going to be harder to find Christian music week by week as I can no longer access the… Read More Strong impressions hard to come by with this music